shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 ```

 In bigger systems, a `select for share` can have huge negative consequences if
 it locks a widely used table.
-Keep in mind that the other process will only need
+Keep in mind that other processes will only need
-to wait if it wants to update the referenced field.
+to wait if they want to update the referenced field.
 If the other process wants
 to update some unrelated data, no blocking will occur.

 ``` sql